tmobile/magentaA11y/_checklist-native/radio.md

 settings:
   text resize: |
-    Text can resize up to 200% without losing information
+    Text label can resize up to 200% without losing information
 ---

 ## iOS

 ### **Developer Notes**

-- Radio buttons allow a user to select one item from a predefined list of options.
+- Radio buttons allow a user to select one item from a predefined list of options
 - A radio button should toggle between selected and unselected states.
 It should not automatically navigate the user to another field or screen when selected, as that may cause a change of context.
-Revealing new information on the same screen as a result of activating a radio button is usually not a change of context.
+Revealing new information on the same screen as a result of activating a radio button is usually not a change of context
 - Name, Role, State must be announced when focus is on the control.
-Announcing the label before the radio button does not meet this requirement.
+Announcing the label before the radio button does not meet this requirement

 ### Name
 - Programmatic name describes the purpose of the control.